AndreiGhita2002/CircuitSim/README.md

 # CircuitSim

-CircuitSim is a basic circuit and electronics simulation I'm making part of the IB Computer Science HL course.
-The goal is to make a small and easy to use app that allows you to build and test some simple electronic circuits.
+CircuitSim is a basic circuit and electronics simulation I made as part of my IB Computer Science Higher Level course.
+The goal is to make a small and easy to use GUI app that allows you to build and test some simple electronic circuits.

 ### Features:
 - solving a DC circuit with any number of components, using Kirchhoff's circuit laws